NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] HVACDistribution type must be :ref:`hvac_distribution_air` (type: "regular velocity") or :ref:`hvac_distribution_dse`.
   .. [#] Heating capacity autosized per ACCA Manual J/S based on heating design load (unless a different HeatPumpSizingMethodology was selected in :ref:`hvac_sizing_control`).
+  .. [#] If neither HeatingCapacity17F nor extension/HeatingCapacityFraction17F nor HeatingDetailedPerformanceData provided, heating capacity fraction at 17F defaults to 0.59 for single/two stage and 0.0329 * HSPF + 0.3996 for variable speed.
+  .. [#] The extension/HeatingCapacityFraction17F input is a more flexible alternative to HeatingCapacity17F, as it can apply to autosized systems.
+         Either input approach can be used, but not both.
+         HeatingCapacityFraction17F is defined as the heating output capacity at 17F divided by the heating output capacity at 47F.
   .. [#] Cooling capacity autosized per ACCA Manual J/S based on cooling design load (unless a different HeatPumpSizingMethodology was selected in :ref:`hvac_sizing_control`).
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 40F if fossil fuel backup otherwise -20F if CompressorType is "variable speed" otherwise 0F.